 Contestants having a national membership is considered a member with a current NHPA Full Member membership (see Bylaws for additional information on membership) and are given priority over other membership levels for tournament entry and league participation.
-This includes pacers and substitutes.
+This includes pacers and substitutes, except in League play where nonmembers can be used as pacers.
 Other eligibility requirements may apply for State tournaments and for the World Tournament.